GNNs for Knowledge Graphs: Reasoning and Completion

 Task 1: Knowledge Base Completion (Link Prediction)

-The most studied KG task: given entity pair (s, o), which relation r holds?
-Or: given (s, r, ?), which entity o completes the triple?
+The most studied KG task: given a pair \((s, o)\), which relation \(r\) holds?
+Or, more commonly, given \((s, r, ?)\), which entity \(o\) completes the triple?

-Why GNN beats pure shallow methods:
+Why a GNN encoder beats a purely shallow model:

 Task 2: Entity Alignment